c4pt000/radiocoin/README.md

 # see releases
 ```
-desktop wallets still work with QR to android as before

-RadioCoin-Android-signed.apk.current-09-28-2021.apk (is the same as the store version might not restore previous android wallets)

-RadioCoin-Android-signed-fixfee.apk.09-23-2021.apk (is the previous first release here to restore android wallets made with this first release from before it does not send from android to android but will send from android to desktop)
+Android send to send fixed with QR (store version works with android to android and desktop with camera QR codes)

+fix-free version from releases only works with desktop QR codes but does not send from android to android (see store version)

-old version is included below for changes to restore "wallet backups" made with the previous first release version here
+store version does not restore wallets made with fix-free version
 ```

 <br>